 Compensation for abuse in foster care

-Historically it has been difficult to pursue claims for foster parent abuse.
-Such cases were only likely to be successful where negligence or blame on the part of the local authority could be proven.
+Historically it has been difficult to pursue claims for those abused by foster parents.
+Such abuse cases were only likely to be successful where negligence or blame on the part of the local authority could be proven.
 This was often very difficult in historic cases where witnesses could no longer be traced or social services records were no longer available or were incomplete.

-A change to the law in 2017 has made it much easier to bring a claim for compensation for foster home abuse.
-The case that changed the law was brought by a woman, who having been taken into care by Nottingham City Council at age seven, suffered physical, emotional and sexual abuse by foster parents whom she was placed with.
-The court held the local authority responsible for the abuse committed by the foster carers.
+A change to the law in 2017 has made it much easier to bring forward a claim for compensation for abuse in foster care.
+The case that changed the law was brought by a woman who, having been taken into care by Nottingham City Council at age seven, suffered physical, emotional and sexual abuse by foster parents she was placed with.
+The court held the local authority responsible for the foster care abuse.

-This is the same as how employers are automatically responsible for the actions of their employees acting within the course of their employment.
-It was the first time this principle has been extended to foster care abuse.
+This similar to employers being automatically responsible for the actions of their employees acting within the course of their employment.
+It was the first time this principle had been extended to foster care abuse.

 How do I make a foster care abuse claim?

-The claim process for foster care abuse will be similar to bringing a personal injury claim.
-We will gather any evidence necessary.
-You may need to attend a medical examination in order that a specialist expert can give an opinion on how the abuse in the foster care system has affected you.
+The process for making foster care abuse claims is similar to bringing forward a personal injury claim.
+We will first gather any necessary evidence.
+You may need to attend a medical examination so that a specialist expert can give an opinion on how any abuse in the foster care system has affected you.

 What are the differences between civil and criminal foster care abuse claims?

 Civil claims for compensation are different from criminal cases.
-The police can investigate your allegations with a view to pursuing criminal charges against the person who abused you.
+In a criminal case, the police can investigate your allegations with a view to pursuing criminal charges against the individuals by whom you were abused.

-The outcome of any criminal investigation will be relevant to the claim we pursue for you and evidence or convictions secured in the criminal case will assist with your compensation claim.
+The outcome of any criminal investigation will be relevant to the foster care abuse claim we pursue for you.
+Evidence or convictions secured in the criminal case will assist with your compensation claim.

 It is very uncommon for civil claims for compensation to end up in court and most cases settle out of court, long before any final hearing.